gunet/phpcas-tester/README.md

   - Includes the `gunet/simple-cas` and `gunet/simple-ldap` Docker images in order to allow the compose stack to be self-contained
   - Just point your browser to `https://localhost` and things should work!
-  - Volume mounts the `code` folder into the tester container so that any changes to the php files are automatically reflected in the tester container.
   - Some test users:
     * test/test
     * auser/auser